 What Is This Carbohydrate Loading?

 Carbohydrate (carb) loading is a common practice for all major sporting events.
 As science is constantly evolving, so are our recommendations.
-As there are lots of different messages (and experiences) on the topic, we will summarise the how and why of current loading strategies.
+As there are lots of different messages (and experiences) on the topic, we will summarise the current loading strategies including how and why.

 Why Carb Load?

-Your body is only able to store enough carbohydrates (as glycogen) for exercise around 90 minutes long.
-After this, and without adequate fuel, this is where energy drops and fatigue sets in - more commonly known as hitting the wall.
+Your body is only able to store enough carbohydrates (as glycogen) during exercise for around 90 minutes long.
+After this, and without adequate fuel, our energy drops and fatigue sets in - more commonly known as hitting the wall.

-Carb-loading aims to maximise our liver and glycogen stores to optimise performance.
-Carbohydrate loading can increase performance by 2-3% in some cases.
-This should be utilized for any race for more than 2h long (especially those full or multiday events).
+Carb-loading aims to maximise our liver and glycogen stores to optimise performance and has been shown to increase performance by 2-3% in some cases.
+This should be utilised for any race more than 2 hours long (especially those full or multiday events).

 How much and for how long?

 When I discuss this with my clients, I look at the length of an event.
 Shorter events, like a half marathon, I may consider a 1-2 day load.
 For week-on-week sports I would just focus on the day of competition (unless it is an early start).
-For longer events, from marathons to multi-sport (such as the coast to coast), loading of 3 days is recommended.
-However, I look like 4 days out as a 'prep load’ to help with the mindset.
+For longer events, from marathons to multi-sport (such as the Coast To Coast), loading of 3 days is recommended.
+However, I look at 4 days out as a 'prep load’ to help with the mindset.

 Males: ~8-10g per kg